 Please also use this section to detail any other factors that may have impacted your research career not listed in the examples provided.
 The impact on your career to date will be specific to your particular circumstances but could include such impacts as limited opportunities to obtain grant funding, or fewer publications.
 In general terms, mitigating factors should be significant, and relevant.

 NIHR acknowledges that you may be reluctant, or uncomfortable disclosing relevant information that is sensitive.
-However, you should bear in mind that that we are unable to take into account factors that you do not disclose.
+However, you should bear in mind that we are unable to take into account factors that you do not disclose.
 Please be assured that information provided by you is sensitive and will be treated confidentially and in line with General Data and Protection Regulations (GDPR).

 Please also use this section to indicate any specific impact of the COVID-19 pandemic on your application.